sftcd/tek_transparency/uniques/README.md

 - [bitcounts.py](bitounts.py) counts the number of ones in each key and the number of occurrences of ones in each key bit position.
-A normalised output for our TEKs is [here](bitcounts.png) and also has no indication of non-randomness.
+The output for our TEKs is [here](bitcounts.png), with the positional bit counts normalised to half-height.
+  That also has no indication of non-randomness.

 We can also use some existing RNG output checkers.
 Note that these tools